SowvikSuvo/phero-Assignment-6/README.md

 5. Explain template literals in ES6.
 How are they different from string concatenation?

     Ans:-
-    Template literals, introduced in ES6 (ECMAScript 2015), are a new way to work with strings in JavaScript.
+    Template literals, introduced in ES6, are a new way to work with strings in JavaScript.
 They provide a more flexible and readable syntax for creating strings compared to traditional string concatenation.

     Key Features of Template Literals:

-    1.Backticks (` `): Template literals are enclosed in backticks instead of single (' ') or double (" ") quotes.
+    1. Backticks (` `): Template literals are enclosed in backticks instead of single (' ') or double (" ") quotes.
 This allows for multi-line strings without the need for escape characters.

-    2.Interpolation: Template literals support interpolation, which means you can embed expressions directly within the string using the `${expression}` syntax.
+    2. Interpolation: Template literals support interpolation, which means you can embed expressions directly within the string using the `${expression}` syntax.
 This makes it easy to include variables and expressions in the string without breaking it up.

-    3.Multi-line Strings: Template literals can span multiple lines without the need for concatenation or escape characters, making it easier to create formatted strings.
+    3. Multi-line Strings: Template literals can span multiple lines without the need for concatenation or escape characters, making it easier to create formatted strings.

     Example of Template Literals: